Document-level Event Extraction with Efficient End-to-end Learning of Cross-event Dependencies: Analysis

 But both men observed an uneasy truce over US concerns about Russian \textit{aid} to the nuclear program of Iran ... \end{quotation} In the above sentence, \DVN~ fails to identify the token \textit{aid} as a trigger of type \textsc{Transfer-Money}.
 In fact, it is hard to determine whether the \textit{aid} is monetary or military given the context of the whole document.
 In this case, models have to be aware of information from other sources, such as knowledge bases or other news articles.

-\paragraph{Cross-event Dependencies} Although our model is able to correct many mistakes made by \DYGIEPP{} that requires modeling of cross-event dependencies, there are still a few cases where our model fails. \begin{quotation}
+\paragraph{Cross-event Dependencies} Although our model is able to correct many mistakes made by \BASE~ that requires modeling of cross-event dependencies, as demonstrated in \Cref{tab:cross_sentence_comparison}, there are still a few cases where our model fails. \begin{quotation}

 ... after the city 's bishop committed \textit{suicide} over the 1985 blasphemy law .
 Faisalabad 's Catholic Bishop John Joseph , who had been campaigning against the law , \textit{shot} himself in the head outside a court in Sahiwal district when the judge ... himself in the head outside a court \end{quotation} In the above example, \DVN~ correctly predict \textit{suicide} as a \textsc{Die} typed trigger, but falsely predict \textit{shot} as type \textsc{Attack} instead of type \textsc{Die}.
 If our model could capture the interactions between \textit{suicide} and \textit{shot}, it would be able to process this situation.
 There is still room to improve in cross-event dependency modeling.